-Returning to our example, with site as a fixed effect, we are able to control for different sites having different levels of recruitment or other omitted variables correlated with temperature.
+Returning to our example, with site as a fixed effect, we can control for different sites having different levels of recruitment or other omitted variables correlated with temperature – whether those confounding variables were measured or not.
 Hence, using econometric fixed effects (i.e., dummy 0s and 1s) enables a causally identified estimate of the temperature effect, removing differences among sites that are otherwise confounding.
 We can represent this in a causal diagram in Figure 5b with site as a variable where we control for correlation between site and temperature.
 This makes it clearer that we are estimating the effect of temperature controlling for recruitment or any other site covariates.

 The econometric fixed effects design has two main drawbacks.
 First, fixed effects estimators are inefficient compared to random effects - meaning that we need a larger sample size to achieve the same level of precision of our estimates.
-This is because, for each group/fixed effect (site in our example), we have a corresponding column of dummy 1/0 variables in the model.
-Thus, we are estimating many more parameters.
+This is because, for each group/fixed effect (site in our example), we estimate a coefficient for each and thus are estimating many more parameters.
 However, in the case of omitted variable bias, this framework is still preferable over the random effects model as it produces an unbiased causally identified parameter estimate.
 Second, we lose information about relationships between sites.
 While the parameter estimate for the temperature effect is causally valid, it is based on variation in temperature within a site.
-We have coefficients for individual sites, but, if an investigator is interested in gradients between sites (e.g., sites are along a thermal gradient in this example), this approach does not allow for any inference about the effects of these gradients - and other drivers correlated with them - between sites.
-This lack can be problematic if a researcher wishes to use the model for prediction as well as causal inference – such as predicting snail abundances at new sites not included in our initial study.
+We have coefficients for individual sites, but, if an investigator is interested in a between site comparison, e.g. for gradients between sites (e.g., sites are along a thermal gradient in this example), this approach does not allow for any inference about the between-site effects.

-Group Means For Efficiency, Inference, Fun, and Profit
+Group Means for efficiency, inference, fun, and profit

-To solve the above problems, we can step into the world of correlated random effects model designs.
+To overcome the above problems, we can step into the world of correlated random effects designs.
 In this style of design, we again assume that our confounding variables that correlate with our causal variable of interest vary at the cluster - in this case site - level.
-The foundation of correlated random effects model designs is leveraging group means to get a causally identified estimate of the effect of our predictor of interest.
-For every cluster – e.g., site, year, region, etc. - researchers calculate a group mean to include as a predictor in the statistical model for this design.
-This hierarchical predictor variable – a predictor at the cluster level – now acts to control for omitted variables that vary between sites and correlate with our causal variable of interest.
+The foundation of correlated random effects designs is leveraging group means to get a causally identified estimate of the effect of our predictor of interest.
+For every cluster – e.g., site, year, region – researchers calculate a group mean to include as a predictor in the statistical model for this design.
+This hierarchical predictor variable – a predictor at the cluster level – now acts to control for confounding variables that vary between sites and correlate with our causal variable of interest.
 Because of this, we can use hierarchical mixed effects statistical models that include a random effect of site and no longer violate the random effects assumption.
 Further, the coefficient for our causal variable of interest is now estimated while controlling for cluster-level confounding variables - whether they are known or not.
-This statistical design approach is useful as it allows us to derive causally valid inference about our driver, study the effects of gradients between sites that are correlated with our causal variable of interest via group means, and learn about the variation between sites that is not correlated with our causal variable of interest via the random effects efficiently.
-As we have random effects, tt also means that our causally identified models can be used in a prediction or forecast setting for sites not included in our analysis.
+This statistical design approach is useful as it allows us to derive causally valid inference about our driver, study the effects of between-site differences? gradients between sites that are correlated with our causal variable of interest via group means, and learn about the variation between sites that is not correlated with our causal variable of interest via the random effects efficientlyu.

-Correlated random effects model designs come in two forms.
-First, consider the following model:
+Correlated random effects designs come in two forms – say what they are here and the order in which we introduce them? ., as shown in Figure 6 c and 6d respectively First, consider the following equation: